Buying a second home for investment purposes: 4 questions to ask yourself

 A flowchart provides four questions people can use to guide their search when buying a second home for investment.

-FAQs about buying a second home for investment
+Buying a second home for investment FAQ

 Since an investment home is considered a business, it is eligible for many tax breaks, like deducting operating expenses.
 A second home is also eligible for certain tax breaks, but the owner must meet specific usage criteria, like renting it out for less than 180 days per year.

 The 70% rule in house flipping, also known as the golden rule, helps buyers decide how much they should pay.
 The rule says that a house flipper should not offer more than 70% of the home’s after-repair value to buy the house.
-This figure should take into account the estimated cost of repairs.
+This figure should account for the estimated cost of repairs.

 Featured articles